beardygnome/datasciencecoursera/03 Getting & Cleaning Data/README.md

 #Explanation of run_analysis.R

+##Running the script
+In order to run the script, the working directory stated on line 5 must be changed to point at the downloaded 'UCI HAR Dataset' directory.
+All files are read in and written out relative to this directory structure.

 ##Choosing the relevant variables
 I decided that I was going to include varaiables that were the mean or standard deviation of a signal and exclude the the signal averages calculated on